 The King's Extend Programme

-From September 2020, King’s Sixth Form pupils will all work towards the new, ‘King’s Extend Award’; an internal qualification which aims to empower pupils for the future by helping them to build key skills and experiences in preparation for life beyond King’s.
+In the Lower Sixth, all pupils will all work towards the ‘King’s Extend Award’; sponsored by The Old Roffensian Society.
+This is an internal qualification which aims to empower pupils for the future by helping them to build key skills and experiences in preparation for life beyond King’s.

 The award programme will begin in September when pupils will be enrolled in the Ivy House leadership programme.
 This is a transformational leadership programme, developed by Elke Edwards, who was our inspirational guest speaker at last year’s Speech Day.
 The Ivy House Award focuses on inspiring young pupils to live extraordinary lives.
 It serves to support them in bridging the gap between education and work, giving them the knowledge, skills and confidence to take ownership of their own futures at a key time in their lives and to maximise their future potential.
 This two-part programme helps pupils learn about themselves, recognise their strengths and then to develop core skills for the future.

 Once the Ivy House programme is completed, pupils will apply their newly-developed and honed skills to the ‘King’s Extend Award’, completing a range of core and optional modules to help them build upon their experiences, learn new skills, gain the self-reliance and confidence to talk about their own abilities.
 This will include involving themselves in other areas of wider school life, in order to develop experience in all six core areas of the award: Leadership, Responsibility, Service, Careers, Research and Personal Challenge.